-6. Allow your shaving cream to set on your skin
+Allow your shaving cream to set on your skin.

-7. Always shave with the grain rather than against it
+Always shave with the grain rather than against it.

-Shave in one direction: from top to bottom with the grain (i.e. the direction of hair growth).
-Shaving in two directions goes against the grain of the beard and can cause the tips of the hairs to penetrate and wound the skin and grow back underneath the surface the skin (i.e. difficult to treat ingrown hairs!)
+Shave in one direction: from top to bottom with the grain (i.e., hair growth direction).
+Shaving in two directions goes against the beard's grain and can cause the hairs' tips to penetrate and wound the skin and grow back underneath the skin's surface (i.e., difficult to treat ingrown hairs!)

-8. Do not rush your shaving - take the time to be careful and precise
+Do not rush your shaving - take the time to be careful and precise.